Originally posted: 1/05/2020

-- Agree with His Word: apart from Christ, we are ungodly and set against Him, Our Heavenly King.
+- Agree with His Word that apart from Christ, we are ungodly and set against Him, Our Heavenly King.
 Scripture actually declares that apart from Christ, we are God’s enemies.

 - “For while we were still helpless, at the right time Christ died for the ungodly…10 For if while we were enemies we were reconciled to God through the death of His Son…” (Romans 5:8, 10).

-- Accept His kind gift of repentance, turning to Him, Our Heavenly King and away from our sin.
+- Accept His kind gift of repentance by turning to Him, Our Heavenly King and away from our sin.

 - “Or do you think lightly of the riches of His kindness and tolerance and patience, not knowing that the kindness of God leads you to repentance?”
 (Romans 2:4).

-- Offer our lives in gratitude and humble service.
-What a privilege to be able to claim Him as our Heavenly Father and to dedicate our lives in thankfulness as an offering to Him Who Is Worthy, Him, Our Heavenly King!
+- Offer our lives in gratitude and humble service for the immeasurable privilege to be able to claim Him as our Heavenly Father, that we would dedicate our lives in thankfulness as an offering to Him Who Is Worthy, Him, Our Heavenly King!